Zestfor

 Uncertainty breeds distress.
 Clearly communicating expectations, deadlines and goals prevents unnecessary stress within your team.
 However, consistency represents the crucial factor where many leaders struggle.

 Communicating a goal once and expecting team members to proceed independently rarely works effectively.
-Schedule regular conversations and coaching sessions with your team, and observe how they handle pressure differently with ongoing support.
+Have regular conversations and coaching sessions with your team, and watch how they handle pressure differently with ongoing support.

 Provide Adequate Resources and Support